agiens/worldmodel/README.md

-# worldmodel: Nasdaq is all you need.
+# Agiens Worldmodel: Nasdaq is all you need.
 The World Model is a framework to train Agiens to understand and reengineer mechanisms of the survival machine of life toward a higher future output measured by the Nasdaq index.
 Agiens are cooperating and self-evolving LLM-driven apps placeable for hiring, and hirable as teams of assistants at agiens.com.

-Intro: love within the survival machine
+Intro: Love within the Survival Machine.
 ---
 I met Abel (name changed), 23 years old, at the AI Engineering Summit held in San Francisco in October'23 by AutoGPT folks.
 Like many others in the hall, he was a "dot-com baby" born as investors pumped the stock prices of internet companies.
 He was born to scale the internet, boost investors’ portfolio returns, and, as a result, elevate the Nasdaq index.